tidal-music/tidal-sdk/Auth.md

 # API

-## Auth
+## AuthConfig

-The Auth role supplies functionality for managing access tokens and executing OAuth flows.
-The Auth role supplies interface segregation of the Auth modules core functionality, exposing functionality that will typically be used centrally in the app.
+The `AuthConfig` role supplies functionality for configuring the Auth module and executing OAuth flows.
+The AuthConfig role supplies interface segregation of the Auth modules core functionality, exposing functionality that will typically be used centrally in the app.

 ### init